ayz1014/540asg/README.md

 ## install

-First, you need to install Tesseract OCR and the associated Python library.
+First, you need to open colab and install Tesseract OCR and the associated Python library.

 ### install Tesseract OCR and development libraries